-For example, if your app requires a camera and uses APIs introduced in Android 2.1 (API Level 7), you should declare these as requirements in your manifest file like this:
+For example, if your app requires a camera and uses APIs introduced in Android 2.1 (API Level 7), you must declare these as requirements in your manifest file as shown in the following example:

 <manifest ... > <uses-feature android:name="android.hardware.camera.any" android:required="true" /> <uses-sdk android:minSdkVersion="7" android:targetSdkVersion="19" /> ... </manifest>

-However, you can also declare that your app uses the camera, but does not
+However, you can declare that your app uses the camera, but does not

 require it.
 In that case, your app must set the